rdp/ffmpeg-windows-build-helpers/README.md

 Also NB that you can also "cross compile" vlc.exe if you pass in the appropriate command line parameter too.

 Also NB that you can optionally create a "somewhat more machine optimized builds" by modifying an appropriate --cflags parameter, like --cflags=-march=athlon64-sse2 or what not.
+So if you're cross compiling it on the box you'll end up targeting it for, you could build it like --cflags=-march=native to get a slightly faster executable [NB I haven't run any benchmarks to prove this yet, but it's possible...if you run any do let me know]
 NB that if you have wine installed you may need to run this command first to disable it (if you are building for a different architecture than the building machine, especially), so that it doesn't auto run files like conftest.exe, etc. during the build (they will crash with an annoying popup prompt otherwise)
 $ sudo update-binfmts --disable wine
 ref: http://askubuntu.com/questions/344088/how-to-ensure-wine-does-not-auto-run-exe-files